What's The Best Way to Backup A Nas? We Compared 3 Free Ways - Qiling

 1. What are NAS and SAN?

-Both SAN and NAS are methods of managing storage centrally and sharing that storage with multiple hosts/servers.
-The difference is that NAS is Ethernet-based, while SAN can use Ethernet and Fibre Channel.
+Both SAN and NAS are methods of centrally managing and sharing storage with multiple hosts/servers, with the key difference being that NAS uses Ethernet connections, while SAN can utilize either Ethernet or Fibre Channel connections.

 2. Can my NAS be hacked?